 Leverage and margin requirements for each broker will differ, however, it is common to find that brokers will offer the maximum margin that is permitted by the national financial regulator.
 The below table shows the maximum available leverage for a selection of instruments with a range of regulators.

 Leverage of above 50:1 is becoming less common with 1st level regulators as regulators seek to protect retail investors from significant losses.
-High leverage is mostly found with offshore regulators such as those found in Belize, the Seychelles, Vanuatu and Bermuda or with brokers that have no regulations.
-These brokers have more relaxed regulations so may present a high risk for retail traders savings as brokers are not required to have the best trading, financial or risk and security practices.
+High leverage is mostly found with offshore regulators such as those found in Belize, Seychelles, Vanuatu, and Bermuda or with brokers that have no regulations.
+These brokers have more relaxed regulations so may present a high risk for retail trader’s savings as brokers are not required to have the best trading, financial or risk, and security practices.